 - Changing the designated location

-- Allow the president to carry a larger Nerf gun
+- Allowing the president to carry a larger Nerf gun

 Nerf Gun Game #3: Hide and Shoot